Black man tased after allegedly helping someone evade subway fare - Local News 8

 When reached by CNN, the NYPD did not provide a full version of the body camera video.

-But eyewitness video shared two days ago on Twitter by Democratic City Council candidate Anthony Beckford shows other portions of the exchange.
+But eyewitness video shared Wednesday on Twitter by Democratic City Council candidate Anthony Beckford shows other portions of the exchange.

 Surrounded by several NYPD officers, the man appears to begin resisting arrest.
 After he struggles with officers, they appear to get a hold of him, and it is then that he is tased.